 10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Carving out 10 days in Slovenia?
 On nearly any Slovenia itinerary, centuries-old towns collide with blissful seascapes, beech-shaded forests, turquoise glacial lakes, and majestic snow-dipped alpine scenery.
-As you sort through where to go in Slovenia, you’ll quickly discover one of Central Europe’s best-kept secrets.
+As you sort out where to go, you’ll quickly discover one of Central Europe’s best-kept secrets.

 Whether you want to take on the medieval streets of Ljubljana, the seaside pleasures of Piran, or the blissful hiking trails around Lake Bled, discover what to do in Slovenia in 10 days with this complete 10-day itinerary…